theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/symlinks.md

 !!! warning
 	**Target not found**<br>
-	When building previews, the console prints warnings about missing content / images if symlinks are missing or broken.
+	When building previews, the console prints warnings about missing content / images, if symlinks are missing or broken.
-	Because symlinks are not automatically created when pulling content from the repository, they need to be created manually on your local Windows machine.
+	When pulling content from the repository, symlinks are not automatically created.
+Therefore, you need to manually create the symlinks on your local Windows machine.

 The following symlinks are required for building previews of the HelpCenters: